Bo Xilai: Trial

-Aftermath and epilogue
+Aftermath

+Not long after the trial, on 6 November, activist Wang Zheng established the Zhi Xian Party, which supports Communist Party rule but criticizes it failing to uphold the constitution.
+Bo Xilai was elected the party's "Chairman for life".
+Beijing Municipal Civil Affairs Bureau banned Zhi Xian Party on 2 December 2013 and Wang Zheng was arrested in 2017.

+Chinese authorities attempted but failed to confiscate Bo's €6.95 million villa in Cannes, a key piece of evidence in his bribery charges, which had been purchased by Xu Ming and held by Xu's girlfriend, former CCTV host Jiang Feng Dolby, a British citizen, as an intermediary for the Bo family.
+The villa was sold in 2015, but the identities of both the seller and the buyer remain unknown.

-After Bo was jailed, the aftermath of the events set off by the Wang Lijun incident continued to reverberate across the Chinese political landscape.
-Xi Jinping's accession to power resulted in a series of major political changes with significant consequences.
+After Bo's fall, Xi Jinping's accession to power resulted in a series of major political changes with significant consequences.
 Bo's former supporter Zhou Yongkang retired in 2012, but was caught up in Xi Jinping's anti-corruption dragnet in 2013, detained for investigation, and eventually sentenced to life in prison.
 In addition, Zhou was unable to select the successor to his office, possibly as a result of his role in the Bo Xilai scandal.
 The head of the Central Political and Legal Affairs Commission, which Zhou headed, no longer held a seat on the Politburo Standing Committee following the 18th Party Congress, as the number of seats on the body were reduced from nine to seven.
 The anti-corruption campaign following the 18th Party Congress became the biggest of its kind in the history of China under Communist rule.
 By 2014, Bo had been branded by some media outlets outside of China as part of a so-called "New Gang of Four" composed of disgraced officials Zhou Yongkang, Xu Caihou, and Ling Jihua.

 Bo's chief ideological rival, former Guangdong party secretary Wang Yang, went on to become Vice-Premier in 2013 and eventually joined the Politburo Standing Committee in 2017, the party's top leadership council.
 Wen Jiabao, who was seen as Bo's foremost critic in the top leadership, suffered significant public embarrassment himself over a New York Times article about his family's vast empire of wealth whose release coincided closely with Bo's dismissal.
 Huang Qifan, the mayor of Chongqing long seen as an ally of Bo, continued serving in his position as Mayor of Chongqing until his resignation in 2016.
 Wang Lijun was sentenced to fifteen years in prison for defection, corruption, and abuse of power.